firstbatchxyz/dria-blog/docs/how-to/prompters.md

 ---
 categories:
 - Workflows
-description: Learn to create structured prompts with schema validation using the `Prompt` class and Pydantic models in Python.
+description: Learn to use the Prompt class with Pydantic for generating structured outputs in Python.
+Perfect for creating datasets and prompts.
 tags:
-- prompt generation
 - Pydantic
+- Data Generation
 - Python
-- data structure
+- Prompt Engineering
-- asyncio
+- Dria
 ---

 # Prompt